Stephan Sanders, BMBS, PhD

 - 2015 NARSAD Young Investigator Award by the Brain and Behavior Research Foundation

-Stephan Sanders is a Professor of Pediatric Neurogenetics in the Department of Pediatrics at the University of Oxford and a member of faculty at the University of California, San Francisco (UCSF).
+Stephan Sanders is a Professor of Pediatric Neurogenetics in the Department of Peediatrics at the University of Oxford and a member of faculty at the University of California, San Francisco (UCSF).
 He trained as a pediatrician before undertaking a PhD and Postdoctoral studies in Genetics at Yale University.
 In 2014, he started his lab at the University of California, San Francisco (UCSF) before moving to Oxford in 2022.